Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles

-To compute the ranks in \eqref{eq:wi}, it might be advisable to re-use samples from previous iterations, so that a smaller number of samples is necessary, see e.g.\ \cite{Sun:2009:ENE:1569901.1569976}.
-For $N=1$ this is indispensable.
-In order to preserve sampling consistency (Theorem~\ref{thm:consistency}) the old samples need to be reweighted (using the ratio of their new vs old likelihood, as in importance sampling).
+To compute the ranks of samples in \eqref{eq:wi}, it might be advisable to re-use samples from previous iterations, so that a smaller number of samples is necessary, see e.g.\ \citet{Sun:2009:ENE:1569901.1569976}.
+For $N=1$, this is indispensable.
+In order to preserve sampling consistency (Theorem~\ref{thm:consistency}) the old samples need to be reweighted using the ratio of their likelihood under the current versus old distribution, as in importance sampling.

 \new{ In evolutionary computation, elitist selection (also called plus-selection) is a common approach where the all-time best samples are taken into account in each iteration.
 Elitist selection can be modelled in the IGO framework by using the current all-time best samples in addition to samples from $P_\theta$.
 Specifically, in the ($\mu+\lambda$)-selection scheme, we set $N=\mu+\lambda$ and let $x_1,\dots, x_\mu$ be the current all-time $\mu$ best points.
 Then we sample $\lambda$ new points, $x_{\mu+1},\dots, x_N$, from the current distribution $P_\theta$ and apply \eqref{eq:intrinsicIGOupdate} with $w(q) = (N/\mu)\1_{q\le\mu/N}$.}